noisepy/NoisePy/README.md

 list what the requirements are, add a requirement.txt

 # Functionality
-Noise is designed for fast and easy ambient noise cross-correlation in Julia.
+Noise is designed for fast and easy ambient noise cross-correlation in Python.

 # add a jupyter notebook tutorial
 add data, 1 day, 1Hz, 2 stations.